edwinb/Blodwen/Notes/implementation-notes.md

 Unbound Implicits
 -----------------
-In the Idris front end, we only use IBindVar in patterns, not in types.
-In types, we take a simpler approach (because it's easier to explain...).
-Any name beginning with a lower case letter is considered an unbound implicit, and before elaboration they are given an implicit pi binding, with multiplicity
+Any name beginning with a lower case letter is considered an unbound implicit.
-0. So, for example:
+They are elaborated as holes, which may depend on whatever is in the environment when they first appear, and after elaboration they are converted to an implicit pi binding, with multiplicity 0.
+So, for example:

 map : {f : _} -> (a -> b) -> f a -> f b
 becomes
-map : {0 a : _} -> {0 b : _} -> {f : _} -> (a -> b) -> f a -> f b
+map : {f : _} -> {0 a : _} -> {0 b : _} -> (a -> b) -> f a -> f b

-Bindings appear in the order they appeared in the explicitly given type.
-It'll still infer any additional names, e.g. in
+Bindings are ordered according to dependency.
+It'll infer any additional names, e.g. in

 lookup : HasType i xs t -> Env xs -> t
 ...where 'xs' is a Vect n a, it infers bindings for n and a.